Medical & Biohazardous Waste Disposal in Pennsylvania

 Pennsylvania is a state known for its large Amish population, being America’s chocolate capital, and its early influence on rail travel in America.
 Pennsylvania is one of the 13 original colonies in America.
 The state was established in 1681 as a result of a royal land grant to William Penn, who named the land Pennsylvania after his father.
 Penn prescribed to the Quaker faith, controversial in England at the time.
 His intention was to establish a place where people could enjoy freedom of religion.

 Pennsylvania is a state of many “firsts” it was where Betsy Ross made the first American flag.
 Philadelphia was home to the first daily newspaper published in 1784, Benjamin Franklin founded America’s first zoo, and this city was also where the Declaration of Independence was signed in 1776.
+The Liberty bell is also housed in Philly but if you can't make it there, Allentown has a full-scale replica.
 The state is also a pioneer when it comes to medicine, being the home to the Pennsylvania Hospital, the first public hospital in America - founded in 1751.
 Now the state has nearly 250 hospitals, servicing the healthcare needs of the 12.8 million people that call Pennsylvania home.

 In America, each state’s regulations of biohazardous and medical waste are different.
 In Pennsylvania, the generation, handling, transportation and disposal of these types of medical and sharps waste is regulated by the Pennsylvania Department of Environmental Protection.
 The regulations outlined by this department dictate that infectious medical waste (excluding sharps) must be stored for no longer than 30 days, with this 30-day period starting from the time the first item of waste is stored.
 If the container is filled within this period, it can then be frozen for up to 90 days.
 Understanding and adhering to state-specific regulations for biohazardous and medical waste management can be challenging.
 Our team has the expertize and experience to help your business navigate these codes of practice.